 - Finally, the response delivers a reward.

-The four steps form a neurological feedback loop: cue, craving, response, reward.
+The four steps form a neurological feedback loop: cue, craving, response, and reward.
 That ultimately allows you to create automatic habits.
 This is the habit loop.
-So atomic habits provide a framework we can use to transform the four steps of the habit loop to design good habits and eliminate bad ones.
+So atomic habits provide a framework to transform the four steps of the habit loop to design good habits and eliminate bad ones.

-If you want to design good habits, you need to make them obvious.
+If you want to design good habits, you must make them obvious.
 We need to make it easy, and we need to make it satisfying.
-Conversely, if you want to break bad habits, you need to make them invisible, unattractive, complex, and unsatisfying.
+Conversely, if you want to break bad habits, you must make them invisible, unattractive, complex, and unsatisfying.
 Now note that the method of breaking a bad habit is always the opposite of building a good one.

 According to atomic habits, one of the best ways to build a new habit is to identify an existing habit and then start a new behavior on top of it.
-Also, this is called habit stacking.
-Habits start stacking works best when the cue is highly specific and immediately actionable.
+Also this is called habit stacking.
+Habits start stacking works best when the cue is particular and immediately actionable.
 Now, as an inversion, we have the secret of self-control.
 Bad habits are autocatalytic.
 They feed themselves.
 For example, if you feel bad, you try to eat junk food.
-Now, the idea that self-discipline can solve our bad habits is deeply embedded within our culture.
+The idea that self-discipline can solve our bad habits is deeply embedded within our culture.

 Research shows that disciplined people spend less time in tempting situations.
 And a practical way to remove a bad habit is to reduce exposure to the Q that causes it.
-For example, if you regularly feel like you’re not enough, then stop using social media.
-That triggers your jealousy, anger, envy.
+For example, stop using social media if you regularly feel like you’re not enough.
+That triggers your jealousy, anger, and envy.
 As a result, this practice is an inversion of the first law of behavior change.
 Rather than make it obvious, we want to make it invisible.
 Self-control is short-term, not long-term.